-This regulatory action is intended to implement a mandated Medicaid Buy-In program per the requirement of the 2006 Acts of Assembly, Chapter 3 Item 302 X. This new program, called "Medicaid Works," requires the amendment of two regulations addressing Medicaid eligibility.
+This regulatory action is intended to implement a mandated Medicaid Buy-In program per the requirement of the 2006 Acts of Assembly, Chapter 3 Item 302 X. This new program, called "Medicaid Works," requires the amendment of several subsections of the DMAS regulations in the areas of Medicaid eligibility, new alternative benefit services, and provider reimbursement.
 The Medicaid Works Buy-In program will help protect the health and welfare of the citizens of the Commonwealth by creating an incentive for disabled Medicaid enrollees, who desire to be employed, to have added income that will not count against their eligibility income limits.
 Presently, Medicaid enrollees who have disabilities, but who still have the capacity to be gainfully employed, could lose their Medicaid eligibility due to excess income if they are employed.
 This change reduces the financial restrictions to which such enrollees may be subject.